It seems like every day we hear about another top athlete turning to a plant-based diet to improve their performance.

 I have increased my potato (sweet and standard) intake over the last month and seen a noticeable improvement in recovery from my runs.

 Perhaps the biggest improvement though is in energy reserves.
 I have found that I am able to increase my pace at different points in my run, without burning out.

 So I'll suddenly be able to increase my pace for half a kilometre or more, and then slow down again, and repeat this at various intersections of my trail.

 Starch for the win.
 Literally.

-if you want to learn more about the science of starch and how it contributes to health and longevity, is strongly recommend reading The Starch Solution.
+If you want to learn more about the science of starch and how it contributes to health and longevity, I strongly recommend reading The Starch Solution.

 1. Haley.
 Daries.
 (2012).
 In Nutrition for Sport and Exercise: Practical Guide.

 2. Lesser, I. A., Gasevic, ., & Lear, .
 A. (2014).
 Changes in dietary habits after migration and consequences for health: a focus on South Asians in Europe.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3492807/.

 3. Anne Paxton, Aravind Pillai, Kevin P.Q Phelan, Nicole Cevette, Fatimatou Bah et Sharon Akabas.
 (2016, March 6).
 Dietary acculturation of recent immigrants from West Africa to New York City.
 Retrieved from http://journals.openedition.org/faceaface/1023.

 4. NHS.
 Starchy foods and carbohydrates.
 Retrieved from https://www.nhs.uk/live-well/eat-well/starchy-foods-and-carbohydrates/.